nf-core/phaseimpute/docs/development.md

 - [] Check if panel is necessary depending on the tool selected
 - [x] Set modules configuration as full path workflow:subworkflow:module
 - [] Where should the map file go (separate csv or in panel csv)
+- [] Add support for imputation by individuals or by groups of individuals

 ## Run tests